AntonYartsev/iris-governed-fhir-agent/README.md

   (AllergyIntolerance/3d852e71-d854-5968-b2ad-cb74344f7b2f)
 ```

-Every fact comes with resource id so clinician can open the record and check
+Every fact comes with a resource id, so a clinician can open the record and check

 ---

-## Try to break!
+## Try to break it

 These attempts run through an external MCP client.
 Our system prompt is not used, **the refusals come from the ToolSet itself**